 So that leaves a large majority of our most important presentations, meetings, and conference sessions to a virtual format.
 While you may be prepared for this in terms of technology, are you fully prepared for the potential business implications of permanently shifting your culture to this virtual approach?
 And are your employees and clients?

 Just as no one wanted to listen to the presenter droning about themselves in a live audience, they certainly don’t want a self-centered presenter virtually.
 As Nancy Duarte shares in her book Resonate, “embrace a stance of humility and deference to your audiences’ needs.
 Begin the presentation from a shared place of understanding.
 Make it about the audience.”

 Empathy is the heart of creating powerful stories that educate, engage, and move your audiences into action.
 It’s how you can ensure your audience remains the hero of the story, no matter the format by which you’re engaging them.

-3 Keys to Winning Hearts and Minds Virtually
+3 Keys to Winning Hearts and Minds of Your Virtual Audience

 In her new book, Presenting Virtually: Communicate and Connect with Online Audiences, Duarte Chief Strategy Officer, Patti Sanchez, explores how organizations of all sizes can improve their ability to extend empathy to their audiences—whether direct reports, colleagues, leaders within their organization, or external stakeholders and clients.